 Submitted by guest blogger Zohar Gitlis

-Maple Knoll Farm in Minerva, NY is a small family operated sugar bush nestled behind the Moxam mountain ridge, and just a short drive from North Creek and the Gore Mountain ski area.
+Maple Knoll Farm, in Minerva, is a small family-operated sugar bush nestled behind the Moxham Mountain ridge, and just a short drive from North Creek and Gore Mountain ski area.
 Eric Klippel bought the farm in 2005 and made his first syrup there in 2008.
-For Klippel sugaring is a labor of love; the trees are tapped, firewood cut, and sap boiled by his friends and family every year.
+For Klippel, sugaring is a labor of love; the trees are tapped, firewood cut, and sap boiled by his friends and family every year.
 The folks that work Maple Knoll Farm with Klippel do it for a love of the process, the forest, and usually a small share of syrup for their home kitchens.